-Many women believe that they’ll be motivated to take action when they understand why they do what they do.
+Many women believe they’ll be motivated to take action when they understand why they do what they do.

-Unfortunately, with human behavior clarity rarely leads to motivation for meaningful change.
-The irony is that when you mix in emotion, associations to past events, habits and the busyness of life, what could be clear becomes opaque very quickly.
+Unfortunately, with human behavior, clarity rarely leads to motivation for meaningful change.
+The irony is that when you mix in emotion, associations to past events, habits, and the busyness of life, what could be clear becomes opaque very quickly.

 Clarity